Fujifilm X100F vs Ricoh GR II

 It is notable that the X100F has a microphone port, which is missing on the GR II.
 Such an external microphone input can help to substantially improve the quality of audio recordings when a good external microphone is used.

-Both the X100F and the GR II are recent models that are part of the current product line-up.
-The GR II replaced the earlier Ricoh GR, while the X100F followed on from the Fujifilm X100T.
+The GR II is a recent model that features in the current product line-up of Ricoh.
+In contrast, the X100F has been discontinued (but it can be found pre-owned on eBay).
+As a replacement in the same line of cameras, the X100F was succeeded by the Fujifilm X100V.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Fujifilm and Ricoh websites.

 So what is the bottom line?
 Which of the two cameras – the Fujifilm X100F or the Ricoh GR II – has the upper hand?
 Is one clearly better than the other?
 The listing below highlights the relative strengths of the two models.